rng-guy/NFSMWBartender/README.txt

  1) • check out its configuration (.ini) files in the "scripts\BartenderSettings" folder, and
  2) • see the "APPENDIX.txt" file should you encounter any issues or want more technical details.

 To UNINSTALL Bartender, remove its files from your game's "scripts" folder.
-There is no need to remove the optional missing textures, as the game will not use them without Bartender.
+There is no need to remove the optional missing textures, as the game won't ever use them without Bartender.

 To UPDATE Bartender, uninstall it and repeat the installation process above.
 Whenever you update, make sure to replace ALL old configuration files!